DevAIoT/Week2_Group3/README.md

 # Note: on some Pi images mediapipe may need a prebuilt wheel or platform-specific install.
 ```

-3. Run the demo using the Pi camera (script will use picamera2 when `--use-picamera` is passed):
+3. Run the demo using the Pi camera (script will use libcamera when `--use-picamera` is passed):

 ```bash
 python face_mediapipe.py --use-picamera --model mesh
 ```

 Notes and troubleshooting
-- If `from picamera2 import Picamera2` fails, install `picamera2` via your OS package manager or follow the Raspberry Pi Camera documentation for your OS image.
+- If `from libcamera import CameraManager` fails, install `python3-libcamera` as shown above.
+- If you get "No module named 'libcamera'" error, install `python3-libcamera` as shown above.
-- If you see color issues (frame looks blue/tinted), let me know — some picamera2 versions return BGR instead of RGB and we can add a conversion.
+- If you see color issues (frame looks blue/tinted), let me know — libcamera may return BGR instead of RGB and we can add a conversion.
 - `mediapipe` installation on Pi can be the most painful part.
 If pip install fails, tell me the Pi model and OS (32-bit vs 64-bit) and I can provide precise instructions or a prebuilt wheel suggestion.
-- If pip install of picamera2 fails with "libcap development headers" error, install `libcap-dev` first as shown above, or use the OS package instead of pip (recommended for Pi).
+- If pip install of packages fails with "libcap development headers" error, install `libcap-dev` first as shown above, or use the OS packages instead of pip (recommended for Pi).
-- **Recommended**: Use the OS package for picamera2 (`sudo apt install python3-picamera2`) instead of pip to avoid build issues.
+- **Recommended**: Use the OS packages for libcamera (`sudo apt install python3-libcamera`) instead of pip to avoid build issues.

 If you'd like, I can expand this README with tested step-by-step Pi instructions for your specific Pi model.